-To make the appeal, the student should follow the steps outlined on the Appeals Application and submit the Financial Aid Satisfactory Academic Progress Suspension Evaluation and Appeal Request form.
-All appeal requests will be reviewed by the Financial Aid Appeals Committee.
-All individuals granted an appeal are typically placed on a one-semester Probation status.
-All appeal decisions are final.
-Students will be notified in writing as to the decision regarding their financial aid appeal.
+To make an appeal, the student should follow the steps outlined on the Appeals Application, and submit the Financial Aid Satisfactory Academic Progress Suspension Evaluation and Appeal Request form.
+All SAP appeal requests will be reviewed by the Director of Financial Aid.

-The appeal request must include a statement from the student regarding what has changed or what he or she will do differently that will allow him or her to meet SAP guidelines in the future.
+The appeal request must include a statement from the student regarding what has changed and what he or she will do differently to enable him or her to meet SAP guidelines in the future.
+Appropriate documentation to support the request is required.

+Documents provided must support the reason for the appeal and match the period of time for which SAP standards were not met.
 If a student makes more than one appeal request, each appeal must be for a different reason.
 See the Financial Aid Satisfactory Academic Progress Suspension Evaluation and Appeal Request form for more information.